mossbanay/Psychology-3-4/Glossary.md

 Forgetting refers to the inability to retrieve previously stored memories.

+### Graduated exposure (exposure therapy)

+Graduation exposure or exposure therapy refers to therapy that involves presentation of progressively similar stimuli to a CS which produces an unwanted response.
+For example when treating acrophobia (the fear of heights) a clinician may exposure the patient to standing on a table, looking over a bridge, climbing a ladder and then finally looking out from a tall building (CS).

 ### Hemispheric specialisation
 ##### Also known as hemispheric lateralisation, hemispheric dominance